EgorBacon/MusicGeneration/README.md

 ### Usage

-Play the instrument and the program will read its MIDI output and send notes to its MIDI input.
+Play the instrument, and the program will read its MIDI output and send notes to its MIDI input.

 Change the mode by pressing the corresponding MIDI Program button:

 1: Quiet: Generate nothing.

 2: Identical: Generate a copy of what was played.
-Useful for Debugging.
+Useful for debugging.

 3: Continuation: Generate new notes by using the input as a primer.